Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Some NCDs come with special features:

-• Call Option: The company can buy back the NCD before maturity, usually if interest rates drop.
+• Call Option: The company can buy back the NCD before maturity, typically when interest rates decline.
 This may limit your earnings.

-• Put Option: You can sell the NCD back to the company at a set price, giving you an exit option if needed.
+• Put Option: You can sell the NCD back to the company at a set price, providing an exit if needed.

 Check if your NCD has these options before investing, as they affect your returns.